 You’ll encounter this under many different names for each significant lens maker.
 Make sure you read through the features of a lens extensively before buying.

-Typically zoom lenses did not have an autofocus feature in the past.
+Typically in the past, zoom lenses did not have an autofocus feature.
 However, more modern lenses are coming with autofocus.
 It’s an incredibly beneficial tool and allows you to take photos at a faster rate.
 Once again, autofocus is super helpful for handheld photography.

-When you’re taking photos from a tripod, you have an ample amount of time to get the focus right.
+When you’re taking photos using a tripod, you have an ample amount of time to get the focus right.
 However, when you need to take a picture quickly, autofocus comes in very handy.

 Keeping these things in mind, here are some of the best zoom lenses you can find on the market today:

 The most common kind of zoom lens you’ll find on the market are 70-200mm f/2.8 lenses.
 These offer the most flexible range and give you a wide variety of photography options.
-The Sigma 70-200mm f/2.8 DG lens is quite brilliant, in particular.
+The Sigma 70-200mm f/2.8 DG OS HSM Sports lens is quite brilliant, in particular.

 This lens offers fantastic performance in all kinds of lighting because of the low aperture.
 Even if you’re on the fly, you can keep the Sigma.
 It’s one of those lenses that’ll become a staple of your kit the second you buy it.